muditg317/Bokay/devlogs/009 - Lexer Development.md

 </div>

 ## Goals
-- [ ] Fix the lexer to not parse larger items at a time
+- [x] Fix the lexer to not parse larger items at a time
+  - Cancelled based on research.
+Continue parsing strings, but allow comments to pass to parser.
-- [ ] Finish the lexing implementation to return a stream of tokens
+- [x] Finish the lexing implementation to return a stream of tokens

 ## Struggles
 - Nothing serious today!